"I'd love to share some of my Sephardic culinary culture with my freshman floor. Can Hillel fund a Sephardic cooking class for us during midterms?"

 Wow!
 This is great!
 Does WashU Hillel have other similar funding opportunities?

 Yes!
-On November 19, 2018, receive a stipend, support, a special gift, and more while hosting a Shabbat with your friends as part of Shabbat Around WashU.
-We also have a similar program called Do Your Own Seder during Passover!
+During the fall semester, you can sign up to receive a stipend, support, a special gift, and more while hosting a Shabbat with your friends as part of Shabbat Around WashU.
+During the spring semester, we have a similar program called Do Your Own Seder during Passover!
+Both of these programs offer additional funding and support beyond a regular Jew-It-Yourself grant.